oappelmru/MRU-COMP4522-Assignments/assignment-1.md

 ![ACCOUNT_BALANCE Relation](account_balance.png)

 - COMMIT: as we know, a COMMIT is the signal we send to the RDBMS, telling it that a logical-transaction has been executed successfully.
-Hence, it is time to make the changes made to the Database persistent (save them to secondary storage).
+Hence, it is time to make the changes performed to the Database, persistent (save them to secondary storage).

 - In our simulation, Main_Memory corresponds to the data structure you are manipulating in your code to make a given  transaction happen.